sp1ke77/auth0-ionic/README.md

 # Auth0 + Ionic Framework

+This example is still a **work in progress** and it's still not working properly.

 In this repository, you'll find all the information about integrating Auth0 with Ionic Framework.

 To read the documentation, please [click here](https://docs.auth0.com/new/native-platforms/ionic)